 The wave function doesn't tell you where the electron is - as in the case of classical physics - it tells you the probability that the electron is here, or there, or somewhere else.
 To visualize a wave function, think of it as a probability cloud.
-Wave function can be interpreted as the probability amplitude of finding a particle at a specific point in space at a specific moment in time.
+The wave function can be interpreted as the probability amplitude of finding a particle at a specific point in space at a specific moment in time.
+Max Born was awarded the 1954 Nobel Prize in Physics for his "fundamental research in quantum mechanics, especially in the statistical interpretation of the wave function".

-CINNA4.0 The wave function doesn't tell you where the electron is - as in the case of classical physics - it tells you the probability that the electron is here, or there, or somewhere else.
-To visualize a wave function, think of it as a probability cloud.
-The interpretation of the probability cloud is simple: the electron is most likely to be found where the cloud is densest.
+REGINNA 4.0 The interpretation of the probability cloud is simple: the electron is most likely to be found where the cloud is densest.
 The probability of finding an electron near the nucleus or far from it is small.
 The probability clouds for the excited states of hydrogen have the same interpretation as for the ground state, but their shape is more interesting.
 In quantum mechanics, Schrödinger's cat is a thought experiment that illustrates the paradox of quantum superposition.
 In the thought experiment, a hypothetical cat can be considered simultaneously both alive and dead, while not being observed in a closed box, since its fate is tied to a random subatomic event that may or may not occur.